 Dear Name of Manager,

-This letter is a formal request for you to transfer my savings account to your branch in CITY.
-The number of the account to receive the money is NUMBER.
+This letter is a formal request for you to transfer $1,000 from my savings account to the account of NAME in your branch in CITY.
+The number of the account to receive the money is NUMBER and the name of the account holder is NAME.
 Any fee for this transfer can be deducted from my savings account.

 Enclosed with this letter is the forms I downloaded and printed from the Name of Bank website for the transfer of funds.
 I appreciate your timely attention to this transfer.
 If you have any questions, I can be reached at 555-123-4567 or at Name@email.com.